Changes to our services during the COVID-19 Pandemic

 - We are operating a triage service for all patients requesting clinical advice or appointment with a GP/Nurse.
 In the first instance we ask that you do this by using the e-consult service on the homepage of our website.
 E-consult can only be used if you are wanting advice about your own health and are over 16 years of age; if you need advice regarding anyone else please call the surgery.

 - If you cannot use our e-consult service, you can call the surgery on 01590 622272/682617.

-- We are temporarily NOT accepting paper requests for prescriptions - please order your medication online, or email your request to firstname.lastname@example.org (If you are unable to order via these methods please call the surgery and press option 2)
+- Prescription Requests - please order your medication online, or email your request to firstname.lastname@example.org (If you are unable to order via these methods please call the surgery and press option 2)